apposed/appose/README.md

    depend on Appose.
 Have you included the right plugins in your dependency set?
 Do they all have the right versions?
 Where is the bill of materials keeping all of the dependencies in sync?
-Etc. For now, Appose strives to be self-contained with all supported types handled by one single library.
+Etc. For now, Appose strives to be self-contained with all supported types handled by one single library per target language.